topfreegames/pitaya/docs/API.md

 * `context.Context`: the context of the request, which contains the client's session.
 * `pointer or []byte`: the payload of the request (_optional_).

-Push handlers return nothing, while request handlers must return:
+Notify handlers return nothing, while request handlers must return:
 * `pointer or []byte`: the response payload
 * `error`: an error variable